 - morale of units on sea is preserved when being attached to a ship (or a railgun: addition user furry1).

-* Condition-units repair universally at the same rate depending on damage, regardless of position and probably regardless of being in combat.*
+- Condition-units repair universally at the same rate depending on damage taken, regardless of position , movement and being in combat.* Morale units in combat also react like morale units that are not in combat.

 - Barracks with low province morale will not only output infantry slowly, but will also produce low morale infantry: switch them off.